-- Scales ordinary shares (NZX trading code SCL); - any other listed securities or financial products of Scales, and any listed or unlisted derivatives (including futures contracts listed on an authorised futures exchange) in respect of Scales' listed securities, from time to time.
+- Scales ordinary shares (NZX trading code SCL); and - any other quoted securities or financial products of Scales, and any quoted or unquoted derivatives (including futures contracts quoted on an authorised futures exchange) in respect of Scales' quoted securities, from time to time.

-The requirements imposed by the policy are separate from, and in addition to, the legal prohibitions on insider trading in New Zealand and any other country where those securities may be listed.
+The requirements imposed by the policy are separate from, and in addition to, the legal prohibitions on insider trading in New Zealand and any other country where those securities may be quoted.